How long till i can drive after drinking

 4. Food Intake: Consuming food while drinking alcohol can slow down its absorption into the bloodstream.
 This can result in a longer time for alcohol to fully metabolize.

-See also How long does a red bull last
+See also How long will a mouse hide from a cat

 5. Hydration Level: Dehydration can delay the elimination of alcohol from the body, as the kidneys may prioritize water retention over filtering alcohol.